Bozhena2311/Bozhena2311/README.md

 - 👋 Hi, I’m @Bozhena2311
-- 👀 I’m interested in Mobile Development
+- 👀 I’m interested in QA
-- 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on IT-companies
 - 📫 How to reach me bozhena.balzhanova@gmail.com